cassiozen/mithryn-ttrpg/gm guide.md

 ### Trust

 - This is not GM versus players.
 Everyone is here to create a collective story and have fun together.
-- Share full, fair information with players — never trick them by omission.
+- Share complete, fair information with players — never trick them by omission.
 - Be helpful and direct with your answers to their questions, and always let them know they can keep asking questions.
 - Build trust by being consistent and honest; once players trust you, they’ll engage deeply.